ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-v/guides/b2w2-code_injection_set_up/b2w2-code_injection_set_up.md

 ### File structure
 1. Create an Empty C++ Project inside of the ``CodeInjection`` folder, for this guide it will be called PW2Code
-2. Create a folder named "SWAN" at ``CodeInjection/PW2Code``
+2. Create a folder named "ExternalDependencies" at ``CodeInjection/PW2Code``
-3. Clone the [SWAN repositiory](https://github.com/ds-pokemon-hacking/swan) in the ``CodeInjection/PW2Code/SWAN`` folder
+3. Clone the [SWAN repositiory](https://github.com/ds-pokemon-hacking/swan) in the ``CodeInjection/PW2Code/ExternalDependencies`` folder
-4. Create a folder named "NK" at ``CodeInjection/PW2Code``
-5. Clone the [NitroKernel repositiory](https://github.com/HelloOO7/NitroKernel) in the ``CodeInjection/PW2Code/NK`` folder
+4. Clone the [NitroKernel repositiory](https://github.com/HelloOO7/NitroKernel) in the ``CodeInjection/PW2Code/ExternalDependencies`` folder
+5. Clone the [ExtLib repositiory](https://github.com/HelloOO7/ExtLib) in the ``CodeInjection/PW2Code/ExternalDependencies`` folder
+6. Clone the [libRPM repositiory](https://github.com/HelloOO7/libRPM) in the ``CodeInjection/PW2Code/ExternalDependencies`` folder
-6. Create ``CodeInjection/PW2Code/Patches`` (here will go all your code)
+7. Create ``CodeInjection/PW2Code/Patches`` (here will go all your code)

 File structure should look like this:
 - CodeInjection
   - PW2Code
+    - ExternalDependencies
+      - ExtLib
+      - libRPM
-    - SWAN
+      - NitroKernel
       - swan
-        - battle
-        - data
-        - field
-        - gfl
-        - math
-        - nds
-        - ns
-        - pml
-        - save
-        - system
-        - swan_cpp_enum_ops.h
-        - swantypes.h
-	- NK
-	  - NitroKernel
-	    - .vscode
-		- include
-		- src
     - Patches
     - PW2Code.sln
     - PW2Code.vcxproj